ketronkowski/embabel-agent/README.md

 - Ollama: Simply set the `ollama` profile and your local Ollama endpoint will be queries.
 All local models will be available.
 - Docker: Set the `docker` profile and your local Docker endpoint will be queried.
 All local models will be available.
+- LMStudio: This uses the openAI compatible client.
+Just include LMStudio as a dependency and make sure your LMStudio server is running.

 #### Custom LLMs